hantswilliams/flask-htmx-vega-altair-duckdb/README.md

 In summary, this setup allows for a clean separation of concerns.
 The Flask application manages the data and graph generation, while the HTML and JavaScript handle the presentation and rendering of the graph on the webpage.

+## SPARCS - NY - 2021 Example Dataset

+To make this more realistic, have taken a subset of SPARCS 2021 data from NY state: [Hospital Inpatient Discharges (SPARCS De-Identified): 2021](https://health.data.ny.gov/Health/Hospital-Inpatient-Discharges-SPARCS-De-Identified/tg3i-cinn)

+Because of the data size, we are working with a subset of that [data published here](https://health.data.ny.gov/Health/All-Payer-Hospital-Inpatient-Discharges-by-Facilit/ivw2-k53g) which focuses on aggregate counts by Facility

 ---

 ## To do